PRBonn/enm-mcl/README.md

   ```

 ## Citation
-If you use this code, please cite:
+If you use this library for any academic work, please cite our original [paper](https://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/kuang2025icra.pdf).

 ```bibtex
 @inproceedings{kuang2025icra,
   author = {H. Kuang and Y. Pan and X. Zhong and L. Wiesmann and J. Behley and Stachniss, C.},